sangstar/physics/README.md

 # physics
-Some simple physics simulations to practice some object-oriented stuff and animations.
+Some simple simulations to practice some object-oriented stuff, animations, and physics!